streamnative/examples/cloud/README.md

 ## Programming Languages

 This directory includes examples of Apache Pulsar client applications, showcasing producers and consumers, written in various programming languages.
 The README for each language walks through the necessary steps to run each example.
 When each client establishes a connection with the Pulsar cluster through OAuth2, it needs to obtain the specified options from the Pulsar cluster and OAuth2 services.
-[How to get OAuth2 options](#How to get OAuth2 options) explains how we get these options
+[How to get OAuth2 options](#How to get OAuth2 options) explains how we get these options.

 Currently, we support the following three languages to connect via OAuth2: